input-output-hk/marlowe/docs/marlowe-data.md

 ## Notes

 - Marlowe 2.0 extends the Marlowe type with local definitions and a `While` construct.
-- The informal semantics of Marlowe 2.0 differs from that presented here, replacing sets of input and observations with single values.
+- The informal semantics of Marlowe 2.0 differs from that presented here, replacing sets of input and observations with individual values.
 This is done to guarantee that the semantics is deterministic.

 ### [Prev](./escrow-ex.md) [Up](./Tutorials.md) [Next](./marlowe-semantics.md)